ONLYOFFICE/docspace-api-sdk-javascript/docs/FilesFilesApi.md

 let Bearer = defaultClient.authentications['Bearer'];
 Bearer.accessToken = "YOUR ACCESS TOKEN"

-let apiInstance = new DocspaceApiTypescript.FilesFilesApi();
+let apiInstance = new DocspaceApiJavascript.FilesFilesApi();
-let id = 9846; // Number | The file ID to save as PDF. let opts = {
+let fileId = 9846; // Number | The editing file ID from the request. let opts = {
+  'fileExtension': "fileExtension_example", // String | The editing file extension from the request.
+  'downloadUri': "downloadUri_example", // String | The URI to download the editing file.
-  'saveAsPdfInteger': new DocspaceApiTypescript.SaveAsPdfInteger() // SaveAsPdfInteger | The parameters for saving file as PDF.
+  'file': "/path/to/file", // File | The request file stream.
+  'forcesave': true // Boolean | Specifies whether to force save the file or not.
 };
-apiInstance.saveFileAsPdf(id, opts, (error, data, response) => {
+apiInstance.saveEditingFileFromForm(fileId, opts, (error, data, response) => {
   if (error) {
     console.error(error);
   } else {